tiltedphoques/gitbook-wiki/general-information/features.md

 ### Quests

 Quests are fully synced.
-Make sure to check out the playguide in the sidebar to have a good experience.
+Make sure to check out the [playguide](https://wiki.tiltedphoques.com/tilted-online/general-information/playguide) to have a good experience.

 ### Dialogue